 ISSF will cooperate with and support Regional Fisheries Management Organizations (RFMOs), and vigorously advocate to RFMO members for the adoption and implementation of science-based management measures so that tuna stocks and their ecosystem are managed comprehensively and sustainably

 Earth Island Institute (EII)

-Head office: Berkeley.
+Headquarters: Berkeley.
 United States

 Earth Island Institute monitors tuna companies around the world to check if their tuna is caught by methods that do not harm dolphins and protect the marine ecosystem.
 Their standards intend to reduce the harm to dolphins and the organization claims that their standards are adhered to by more than 90% of the world’s tuna companies.
 The organization has no defined standards towards the sustainable fishing of tuna.